A Huguenot, on St. Bartholomew's Day: Reception

 The painting was exhibited with Ophelia and his portrait of Mrs. Coventry Patmore (Fitzwilliam Museum, Cambridge) at the Royal Academy of Arts in 1852, and helped to change attitudes towards the Pre-Raphaelites.
 Tom Taylor wrote an extremely positive review in Punch.
 It was produced as a reproductive print by the dealer D. White and engraved in mezzotint by Thomas Oldham Barlow in 1856.
 This became Millais's first major popular success in this medium, and the artist went on to produce a number of other paintings on similar subjects to serve a growing middle class market for engravings.
 These include The Order of Release, 1746 (Tate, London), The Proscribed Royalist, 1651 (Andrew Lloyd-Webber Collection), and The Black Brunswicker (Lady Lever Art Gallery, Port Sunlight).
 All were successfully engraved.

 There are smaller watercolour versions of the picture in The Higgins Art Gallery, Bedford, the Fogg Art Museum, Harvard University, and a reduced oil replica in the Andrew Lloyd-Webber Collection, all by Millais.

+The painting is part of the privately-owned Makins Collection.